 The most cost-effective and convenient way for medical professionals to improve their communication skills is via eLearning courses.
 Courses are self-directed, so can be taken during periods of downtime or even during the commute.
 This way, they don’t disrupt patient care, but do allow doctors and nurses to improve their communication and, as a result, the quality of their care.

-eLearning courses in communication cover the below topics:
+eLearning courses in communication cover the following topics:

 Active listening is the process of showing someone that they’re being listened to, such as by maintaining eye contact or nodding.
 By doing this, healthcare professionals showcase to patients and colleagues that they’re listening and absorbing what is being said.
 If someone isn’t active listening, they may lose trust or come across as insincere.